 I thought I would share these great videos.

-Pure cotton slings work fine for babies up to a year old, after that you will probably want a more supportive fabri, especially if you would like to carry your toddler for longer periods.
-I have found linen and silk to be among the best sling fabrics for toddlers.
+Cotton woven wrap conversions are excellent for all ages although a heavier gsm can provide more cushiness for a toddler.
+Linen and silk are also great choices for both babies and toddlers, although linen can get a little diggy for heavy toddlers (but using a heavier weight of linen or a double layer of a thin linen works great).
 Linen is stronger and tougher than cotton, owing to the parallel arrangement of its fibres.
 Silk is also a strong natural fibre and is simply beautiful.
 Linen and silk are especially good in a double layer or an extra wide width.
-I found single layer slings in linen or linen blend (regular width) fine for my toddler until she was almost two.
+I found single layer slings in linen or linen blend (regular width) supportive for my toddler until she was around two.
 If you choose this style you will get a lot of use out of it.
 A double layer of silk is probably one of the most supportive fabric combinations although some people find them hot at the height of summer.
 Hot Weather?
 Linen is highly recommended for hot weather babywearing.
 Linen both absorbs and loses moisture rapidly, and can absorb quite a bit of moisture initially without feeling damp.
 This helps to keep you and your baby cool.
-Extra Wide?
-Hibaby ring sling are available in regular and extra wide width.
-Extra wide slings are great because your baby's weight is distributed over more fabric plus the shoulder has a slight padded feel because of the extra width.
-These slings are great for older babies and toddlers.
-Extra wide slings can be used for newborns but probably not in a cradle carry because the deeper pouch makes correct positioning tricky.
-However the tummy to tummy position is fine and many newborns prefer being upright over lying down.
 Fabric Care?
 All types of fabric I use are generally easily washable which is very important for anything around babies!
 Fabric care for cotton and linen blend slings is very easy.
 Simply wash on a gentle cycle on cold in a laundry bag and hang to dry.
 Linen and blends should only be washed with a liquid detergent.
 The addition of cotton to linen makes the fabric soft and they are not as prone to wrinkling as pure linen.
 Pure linen is great though.
 It wrinkles fairly easily but is a little more supportive which is a plus.
 To counter the wrinkles I iron my sling after every wash and hang on a hook when not in use - which keeps it fairly wrinkle free.
 Linen can feel a little stiffer/rougher when brand new but softens quickly with use and washing.
 The easiest way to care for silk is with spot cleaning (with a damp cloth) and occasional hand washing.
 Silk may also be dry cleaned.
 Machine washing on a gentle cycle is also possible but the silk will lose some of its sheen.
 Wrap Conversions?
 And lastly there are wrap conversions.
-This fabric is especially woven for babywearing, are generally thicker than other fabrics, and have just the right amount of give, so the fabric feels great on your shoulder.
+This fabric is especially woven for babywearing, are generally thicker than other fabrics, and have just the right amount of give, so the fabric feels more cushy on your shoulder.
 Wrap conversions are fantastic for heavy babies and toddlers.
-There are many choices from cotton to cotton blends and are generally easy to care for.
+There are many choices from cotton to cotton blends and more and are generally easy to care for.
 If you would like any other information on the fabrics I use.
 Please feel free to ask.
 My daughter is two!
 I wear her far less frequently than I did when she was a newborn but babywearing is still very useful.
 This week I wore her out and about twice and at home a handful of times.

 I always bring a sling if I need to go out and I think my daughter may get tired.
 I try to avoid going out when she needs a nap but sometimes it is unavoidable.
 Early in the week I wore her in a mei tai in the supermarket.
 I tied her on after she got grumpy halfway through the shopping trip but in hindsight it would have been better to put her in from the start since I knew she was tired.
 A few days later I wore her for a trip to a local fabric shop where the narrow aisles make taking a stroller inconvenient.
 It's hard to shop and chase a toddler!
 I mostly wear my daughter in the mei tai if I think I will be carrying her for a while but ring slings are still usefull for quick trips and frequent ups and downs.
 I wore her for five minutes in a double linen sling today while getting my older kids ready for school, after she was broken hearted at not being allowed to play with her big brother's new textas!
 Babywearing with a toddler who is starting to talk is interesting.
 My daughter was unhappy but I just needed to do something quickly before I could sit down with her so I grabbed a ring sling.
 She wasn't happy when she saw that, (she kept insisting 'back' ) so I decided to get the mei tai in case she wanted a nap, she said 'no' and pointed to the ring sling, so I decided to carry her in a ring sling back carry (See picture) which thankfully she was happy with!.
 I'd love to hear your experiences of carrying toddlers.
 Ring sling sizing is quite flexible.
 One person can wear several sizes - all that will change is the length of the tail.
 For safety the tail of the ring sling should be no shorter than around 20cm (8") but apart from that the length of the tail is just a personal preference.
 Both medium and standard will fit most with larger sizes having a short tail with the size medium.
 You can wrap the tail around the rings a few times (or all the way around depending on fabric) to keep it out of the way or if the tail is too long for your likeing.